Tavat is not only modernizing vintage eyewear, Tavat is futurizing it.

 Tavat’s Tactile collection incorporates a special gear hinge.
 The teeth on the internal gear click as you unfold the temples of the frame, and you can feel a distinctive click each time one of the gears catches.
 Over time, the catching gear becomes oiled and smoother to the touch, but you can still feel it catching.
 It’s an interesting hinge design, and because Tavat did their research and testing, the hinge has been tested to perform past the equivalent of 8 years of use.

 The Airman collection was designed with real aviators in mind.
-The lenses are not polarized, because this is actually dangerous for pilots already flying behind polarized windshields.
+Styles come polarized and also Non-polarized because polarized lenses are actually dangerous for pilots already flying behind polarized windshields.
 The Airman collection uses Melanin lenses in their sunglasses.
 Melanin protects the eyes from blue light to give you comfortable clear vision with more contrasting colors.
 The Temples in the Airman collection have been designed to fit perfectly underneath a helmet or headphones.
 The bayonet style temple is sturdy, will stay in place, and is sleek.
 Anyone who has to wear a helmet for long periods of time will definitely appreciate the aesthetics of this frame, but also the functionality.